vsieplus/nli-gen/generate/README.md

 `python eval.py --model=MODEL_TYPE --contexts=PATH_TO_CONTEXTS`

 where `PATH_TO_CONTEXTS` is a path to a file containing generation contexts, one per line.
-For entailment, a provided context should entail the generated sentence.
+For entailment, a provided context ideally should entail the generated sentence.
 Conversely for contradiction, a provided context should contradict the generated sentence.
 Results will be stored in `results/`.